Western Red Cedar performs very well as a decking and siding product if it is left unfinished to weather naturally.

 Although the natural weathering effect is usually only “skin deep” (less than 1-2mm), with the cedar largely unchanged beneath, extra care must be given to the design of the project, the installation of the cedar and routine maintenance.
 Without the protection provided by a coating against moisture intrusion, (especially end grain sealing), steps must be taken during the installation process to allow Western Red Cedar to readily dry following exposure to moisture, otherwise the risk of decay increases.

-All cedar products used in exterior applications require a degree of maintenance to keep them looking their best.
+All Western Red Cedar products used in exterior applications require a degree of maintenance to keep them looking their best.
 Even if the choice is made not to apply a finish to Western Red Cedar, contaminants such as dirt and mildew should be regularly removed to maintain its beautiful, natural appearance.

 Environmental Product Declarations of Western Red Cedar siding and decking shows it has the most benign environmental impact of all the alternative product choices for those building applications.
 Coatings, especially the solvent borne finishes and the frequency of their application negatively impact the LCA of cedar siding and decking.
 This impact may influence a decision not to apply a finish.
 Fortunately, a new generation of more environmentally friendly, water borne, coatings are emerging and these products should be considered.